Beginner’s Guide to Buying at Property Auctions

 Property auctions typically involve an auctioneer announcing bids in set increments until the highest offer reaches or exceeds the reserve price, the minimum amount the seller is prepared to accept.

-If the highest bid doesn’t reach the reserve the property may be “passed in” meaning it doesn’t sell at auction but the highest bidder may have the first chance to negotiate afterwards.
+If the highest bid does not reach the reserve the property may be “passed in” meaning it does not sell at auction but the highest bidder may have the first chance to negotiate afterwards.

 Auctions can be live (in person), online or hybrid and each has slightly different procedures.
 Familiarise yourself with the type of auction you are attending and the terms of sale announced by the auctioneer on the day.